Nidecker: History

 In 1984, Nidecker joined the snowboard market releasing their first series of 50 snowboards.
 They then increased their manufacturing output to 700 snowboards in 1985.

 An image of the first snowboard Nidecker produced and launched in 1984.
 Only 50 boards of this model were released.

 In 2008 the Nidecker Group was formed by Cédric, Henry, and Xavier Nidecker, the three sons of Henri IV.
 Henry Nidecker became CEO of the company.
 In 2009, in collaboration with Romain de Marchi, JP Solberg, and David Carrier Porcheron (DCP), Nidecker launched YES.
 The following year, in 2010, Nidecker partnered with professional snowboarder Jeremy Jones to launch Jones Snowboards.
 In the same year YES. won EuroSIMA's Breakthrough Brand Award.

 In 2012 Nidecker launched NOW bindings in partnership with former professional snowboarder JF Pelchat.
 Following on from their previous success in 2017 Nidecker acquired the binding and boot manufacturer Flow.

-In 2018, the Nidecker Group acquired the Dutch-based company Low Pressure Studio, owners of Bataleon, Lobster, and Switchback, at the same time adding Rome SDS joined Low Pressure Studio.
+In 2018, the Nidecker Group acquired the Dutch-based company Low Pressure Studio, owners of Bataleon, Lobster, and Switchback, and Rome SDS joined Low Pressure Studio.

 In May 2024, the Nidecker Group acquired skateboarding brands etnies, éS, and Emerica, and snowboarding brand ThirtyTwo from Sole Technology.
 The acquisition signifies Nidecker's entrance into the skateboarding market.

 Henri Nidecker in his workshop in 1989 on the left.
 The marketing campaign for the same model of snowboard that year.